mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    To insert or query with an "Indexed" or "RangePreview" encrypted payload, use a ``MongoClient`` configured with ``AutoEncryptionOpts``.
    ``AutoEncryptionOpts.bypassQueryAnalysis`` may be true. ``AutoEncryptionOpts.bypassAutoEncryption`` must be false.

 NOTE: The Range algorithm is experimental only.
 It is not intended for public use.
-The API is subject to breaking changes.
+It is subject to breaking changes.

 contentionFactor
 ^^^^^^^^^^^^^^^^
 contentionFactor only applies when algorithm is "Indexed" or "RangePreview".
 It is an error to set contentionFactor when algorithm is not "Indexed".

 NOTE: The Range algorithm is experimental only.
 It is not intended for public use.
-The API is subject to breaking changes.
+It is subject to breaking changes.

 queryType
 ^^^^^^^^^